Khaleed/clojurebridge/README.md

-# clojurebridge
+## Clojurebridge

-Attended ClojureBridge to start learning the basics of Clojure
+Attended ClojureBridge in NYC to start learning the basics of Clojure.